 with $\alpha=e^{2\pi {\rm i}/3}$.
 The Tian--Yau manifold is constructed by quotienting out the freely acting $\mathbb{Z}_3$ symmetry~\eqref{CKZ3}, yielding a quotient Calabi--Yau manifold with $\chi=-6$~\cite{tian1987three,candelas2008triadophilia}.

-Similarly as in the case of the quintic threefold discussed in Section~\ref{sec:quintic}, we consider the orthogonal basis of $H^1(T_{X/\mathbb{Z}_3})$ specified by the corresponding monomial representatives shown in Table~\ref{tab:monomialsTY}, constructed by Gram-Schmidt orthogonalization using the inner product defined by the Weil--Petersson metric.
+Similarly as in the case of the quintic threefold discussed in Section~\ref{sec:quintic}, we consider the orthogonal basis of $H^1(T_{X/\mathbb{Z}_3})$ specified by the corresponding monomial representatives shown in Table~\ref{tab:monomialsTY}, constructed by Gram--Schmidt orthogonalization using the inner product defined by the Weil--Petersson metric.

 In Table~\ref{tab:monomialsTY} we have chosen $\{e_j\}_j$ to be such that $\mathcal{N}_{X|\mathbb{P}^3\times \mathbb{P}^3} \simeq \mathcal{O}(3,0)\,e_1\oplus \mathcal{O}(1,1)\,e_2 \oplus\mathcal{O}(0,3)\,e_3$.
 Using the numerical method discussed in Section~\ref{ssec:constrKSmap}, we compute the unnormalized Yukawa couplings: